ns-moosavi/ns-moosavi.github.io/_pages/publications.md

 author_profile: true
 ---
 **2025**
+- Hamidreza Saffari, Mohammadamin Shafiei, Hezhao Zhang, Lasana T. Harris, **Nafise Sadat Moosavi**.
+2025.
+[Beyond Hate Speech: NLP’s Challenges and Opportunities in Uncovering Dehumanizing Language](https://arxiv.org/abs/2402.13818).
+The 2025 Conference on Empirical Methods in Natural Language Processing.
 - Maggie Mi, Aline Villavicencio, **Nafise Sadat Moosavi**.
+2025.
+From Input Perception to Predictive Insight: Modeling Model Blind Spots Before They Become Errors.
+The 2025 Conference on Empirical Methods in Natural Language Processing.
+- Hend ElGhazaly, Bahman Mirheidari, Heidi Christensen, **Nafise Sadat Moosavi**.
+2025.
+Fairness in ASR Isn't a One-Size-Fits-All.
+Findings of EMNLP 2025.
-[Rolling the DICE on Idiomaticity: How LLMs Fail to Grasp Context](https://arxiv.org/abs/2410.16069).
-In Proceedings of the 63nd Annual Meeting of the Association for Computational Linguistics.
+- Maggie Mi, Aline Villavicencio, **Nafise Sadat Moosavi**.
+2025.
+[Rolling the DICE on Idiomaticity: How LLMs Fail to Grasp Context](https://aclanthology.org/2025.acl-long.362/).
+In Proceedings of the 63rd Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers), pages 7314–7332, Vienna, Austria.
+Association for Computational Linguistics.
 - Mohammadamin Shafiei, Hamidreza Saffari, **Nafise Sadat Moosavi**.
-MultiHoax: A Dataset of Multi-hop False-Premise Questions.
-In Findings of the Association for Computational Linguistics: ACL 2025.
+2025.
+[MultiHoax: A Dataset of Multi-hop False-Premise Questions](https://aclanthology.org/2025.findings-acl.530/).In Findings of the Association for Computational Linguistics: ACL 2025, pages 10169–10187, Vienna, Austria.
+Association for Computational Linguistics.
 - Jasivan Alex Sivakumar, and **Nafise Sadat Moosavi**.
 [How to Leverage Digit Embeddings to Represent Numbers?](https://aclanthology.org/2025.coling-main.514/).
 In Proceedings of the 31st International Conference on Computational Linguistics, pages 7685–7697, Abu Dhabi, UAE.
 Association for Computational Linguistics.